 Selfishness, is the primary reason for disobedience to God.
 Most of the time, people tailor religion to fit their habits and lifestyles.
 They want to be called Christians but they don’t want to change or altar their lives.
 Jesus said: “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
 And then I will declare to them, ‘I never knew you; DEPART FROM ME, YOU WHO PRACTICE LAWLESSNESS” (Matt.7:21-27)

 Lawlessness is breaking the law (1 John 3:4).
-The law of God is the Ten Commandments or the law (Exodus 20:3-17) that gives freedom “Speak and act as those who are going to be judged by the law that gives freedom” (James 2:12).
+The law of God is the Ten Commandments (Exodus 20:3-17).
+This law gives freedom from bondage.
+The apostle James affirms this truth “Speak and act as those who are going to be judged by the law that gives freedom” (James 2:12).

 In His service,